yuuki0xff/i3-wm-config/README.md

 This is my configuration for the i3 window manager.
 This is based on [benkaiser/i3-wm-config](https://github.com/benkaiser/i3-wm-config).

-Uses terminator as the terminal.
+Uses xterm as the terminal.

 I would recommend just copying parts of my config (as certain parts, such as the start up config, may be irrelevent to you).
 However my workspace_controller.py script is universal.